supeki/srb2-archiv-ilyn/README.md

 Yes, you may contact me on Discord @ `mysticrealmcommunityedition` with your creations, and preferred author name.

 ### What about creations by banned / perm-banned members of the SRB2 Discord or Message Board?
 You are also welcome.
-However, if your ban offensive was _serious_ enough, then I cannot allow your submission.
+However, if your ban offense was _serious_ enough, then I cannot allow your submission.

 ## Content Disclaimer